Shiki07/cam-alert/README.md

 # CamAlert - Smart Camera Monitoring System

-A powerful web-based camera monitoring system with motion detection, email alerts, and automatic recording storage to your Raspberry Pi's SD card.
+A powerful and open-source web-based camera monitoring system with motion detection, email alerts, and automatic recording storage to your Raspberry Pi's SD card.

 📸 Using a Webcam is way easier than using a Raspberry Pi + Camera, but if you wanna tinker with a Pi no one is stopping you.